 The symbol of yin and yang, the black and white swirl within a circle with a dot of the opposite color in each, gave us a clue that we are not at all black and white.

 Applying Yin and Yang

-When you take away media images, you are left with looking to your friends, family, acquaintances and those in your wider community.
+When you take away media images, you are left looking to your friends, family, acquaintances, and those in your wider community.
 And deeper, you are forced to look at yourself.
 We like to associate.
-The divine feminine becomes something to align with or to be defined by and this is the problem.
+The divine feminine becomes something to align with or to be defined by, and this is the problem.

-The symbol of Yin and Yang is a key.
+The symbol of yin and yang is a key.
 We humans are, like the symbol, comprised of opposing forces.
 Masculine and feminine energies swirl within us in delicate balance.
 When we have too much of one energy or lack of another, we feel that imbalance.
-Action without wisdom or courage without patience, the lack of one energy shows itself immediately.
+Action without wisdom or courage without patience, for example, shows itself lacking one energy immediately.